 - Feature donation stories in your hospital newsletter, website, and on social media sites

-- Pitch a donation story to your local media outlets
+- Collaborate with us to pitch your donation stories to your local media outlets

 - Host a donation celebration at your hospital